buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_ProvisionForVoid.md

 # Pset_ProvisionForVoid

-Properties for Provisions For Voids.
+Properties for Provisions For Voids.<!-- end of definition -->

 ## Comments